Saudi oil minister deflects blame for rising prices: Kemp | BOE Report

-Saudi Arabia’s oil minister denied the kingdom’s recent production cuts have been intended to boost prices, in remarks at the World Petroleum Congress in Calgary on Sept.
-18.

-“It’s not about . . . jacking up prices, it’s about making the decisions that are right when we have the data,” he said.
+“It’s not about . . . jacking up prices, it’s about making the decisions that are right when we have the data,” he said (“Saudi Arabia’s energy minister says oil cuts not about jacking up prices”, Financial Times, Sept.
+18).

 Energy Minister Prince Abdulaziz bin Salman cited continued uncertainty about oil consumption in China, the manufacturing slump in Europe, and the course of inflation and interest rates in North America and Europe.

-Dismissing forecasts that the crude market will experience a large deficit in the fourth quarter, he noted supply and demand forecasts are not always reliable.
+Dismissing forecasts that the crude market will experience a large deficit in the fourth quarter, he noted supply and demand forecasts are not always reliable (“Saudi energy minister says OPEC⁺ cuts were needed to stabilize oil market”, Reuters, Sept.
+18).

 “It’s always better to go by my motto, which is, ‘I believe it when I see it.’
 When reality comes around as it’s been forecast, Hallelujah, we can produce more.”